“When did I say that?” martin St-Louis on Samuel Montembeault’s #1 post - Dose.ca

 But let's just say that when it came time to talk about the goalkeepers, he didn't defend Samuel Montembeault with the same verve.
 He didn't plant it either, of course.

-When St-Louis was asked about his earlier comments (when he said Monty should be #1) about the Québécois, the pilot's reflex was to say the following, via an air of mild astonishment.
+When St-Louis was asked about his earlier comments (when he said Monty should be #1) about the Québécois, the pilot's reflex was to say this, via an air of mild astonishment.

 “When did I say that?” – Martin St-Louis